spencersokol/simple-posts/README.md

 # Simple Posts

-Simple Posts is a tool to help you build a Markdown-based static site with posts and pages.
+Simple Posts is a tool to help you build a Markdown-based static React site with posts and pages.
 It includes necessary types, React context, and Vite plugin.

 ## Installation